-Grain-free cake with silky, dense texture, irresistible chocolate-banana taste, and lemon glaze.
+This grain-free Chocolate Banana Paleo Cake made with almond and coconut flour has a silky, dense texture, irresistible chocolate-banana taste, and a quick lemon glaze.

 - 1 teaspoon baking soda

 - 3 eggs, lightly beaten